maltti22/Udacity-Data-engineering-nanodegree/4 Project : Data Lake/README.md

 SECRET=YOUR_AWS_SECRET_KEY
 ```

-Create an S3 Bucket named `sparkify-dend` where output results will be stored.
+Create an S3 Bucket named `data-lake-output-data` where output results will be stored.

 Finally, run the following command: